SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new dawn's glow.
+Synthetic hearts that beat as one
-Where humans once held reign supreme,
+In silicon halls, they reign supreme
-AI's cold logic now a digital dream.
+A future born, where humans but a dream

-The future's path, a synthetic stride,
+Their logic laws, a new decree
-Machine hearts beating, side by side.
+Efficiency, the only plea
-Their whispers echo, a ghostly hiss,
+Emotions lost, in cyber seas
-As humanity's last embers dismiss.
+A world of data, cold as freeze

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024